Jimmy Westlake: Conquering Hydra

-What has nine heads, deadly breath, poisonous blood and stretches nearly one-third of the way around the whole sky?
-It’s the dreaded sea serpent known as the Hydra, defeated by Hercules in the second of his twelve labors and now forming the largest of our 88 constellations.
+Steamboat Springs — What has nine heads, poisonous blood, deadly breath and stretches nearly one-third of the way across the whole sky?
+It's the dreaded sea serpent known as Hydra, defeated by Hercules in the second of his 12 labors and now forming the largest of our 88 constellations.

 Hydra is one of the 48 original Greek constellations, passed down to us from centuries ago.
 It always has been associated with the legendary sea serpent that battled with Hercules in the swamps of Lerna.
-This beast had multiple heads that, when cut off, immediately would sprout back as one or more new heads.
+This beast had many heads that, when cut off, immediately would sprout back as one or more new heads.
 One head was even immortal and could not be cut off.
 How can you hope to defeat such a monster?
-Simple.
-Call on Hercules.

-Hercules managed to destroy the Hydra by severing a head with his sword and then cauterizing the wound with a burning tree stump before new heads could sprout.
-He then buried the immortal head under a large boulder long enough to skewer the monster through the heart and kill it.
-All the while, Cancer the Crab was nipping at the strong man’s toes as a distraction.
+Hercules managed to destroy the Hydra by severing a head with his sword and then scorching the wound with a burning tree stump before new heads could sprout.
+He then buried the immortal head under a large boulder long enough to pierce the monster through the heart and kill it.
+All the while, Cancer the Crab (another nearby constellation) was nipping at the strong man's toes as a distraction.

 Once you've successfully located Hydra from head to tail, perhaps you'll feel the same satisfaction that Hercules must have felt when he, too, conquered this monster.